samiff/test/README.md

 A personal repo for testing random stuff.
-Test #10